Advertiser Disclosure

 There is a “right way” to execute a loan agreement with family or friends that protects both sides from harm.

-Home > Credit > Loans > Loan Agreements With Family And Friends
+Home > Credit > Loans > Getting a Loan From a Family Member: What to Know

-The National Association of Realtors said that 52% of first-time home buyers used money from family, primarily parents or friends, to buy a house.
+The National Association of Realtors reports that over half of first-time homebuyers rely on financial support from family or friends to purchase a house.

 How to Borrow from Friends or Family